October 2025 role update

 • Viewer role can't edit organization or team settings, and they don't have access to software capitalization or to create developer experience surveys or initiatives.
 Use the viewer role to limit who can edit team and organization settings.

 • Team admin role grants access to team configuration and settings for a specific team and its sub-teams, and they can assign more admins to their team(s).
 A user can be a team admin role for one or more teams.
-Using the Team admin role is recommended for organizations that want more control over who can access Swarmia settings, while delegating team configuration to specific people.
+Using the team admin role is recommended for organizations that want more control over who can access Swarmia settings, while delegating team configuration to specific people.

 Other changes: